WiIIson/EMGFlow-Python-Package/docs/guide/about-emg.md

 ### Sampling Rate

-The sampling rate (`sampling_rate` or `sr`) defines how frequently data points were recorded per second.
+The sampling rate (`samplingRate` or `sr`) defines how frequently data points were recorded per second.
 It is calculated as the inverse of the time interval between consecutive samples.

 ### Power Spectral Density (PSD)